• Skip to main content

 Child Care Collections

-Unpaid tuition fees can cause a lot of financial burden on Daycare Centers, Kindergarten, Preschools and Child care centers.
+Unpaid tuition fees can cause a lot of financial burden on Daycare Centers, Kindergartens, Preschools, and Child care centers.
 Many daycare centers attempt switching to a 100% prepaid model, but it generally results in a loss of enrollment as most parents prefer a postpaid model.

-After sending several reminders to the parents an amicable resolution seems impossible.
-Some daycare centers try taking the matter to a Small Claims court, but of course, that requires significant preparation, fees, stress and time.
-This time could have utilized for getting new clients or enhancing your daycare facilities.
+After sending several reminders to the parents, an amicable resolution seems impossible.
+Some daycare centers try taking the matter to a Small Claims court, which requires significant preparation, fees, stress, and time.
+This time could have been utilized for getting new clients or enhancing your daycare facilities.
 Even if a daycare center wins the judgment in a small claims court, it does not guarantee payment.
-Many parents either fall into the low-income bracket category, or they are experiencing a temporary financial problem ( like job loss, medical emergency bills, etc.).
-Regardless of their personal situation, a daycare center should attempt to recover their tuition and meal fees, which they rightfully deserve.
+Many parents either fall into the low-income bracket category or are experiencing temporary financial problems ( like job loss, medical emergency bills, etc.).
+Regardless of their situation, a daycare center should attempt to recover their tuition and meal fees, which they rightfully deserve.

 Need an Experienced Daycare Collection Agency: Contact us

-Low-cost Collection Letters offered by collection agencies is an excellent way to collect money from your past due accounts.
+Low-cost Collection Letters offered by collection agencies are an excellent way to collect money from your past-due accounts.
 There is a massive difference between parents getting an invoice from a child care center versus a collection demand from a debt collection agency.
-Communication from a collection agency means it is just the beginning of the collection process, a lot more is still to come.
+Communication from a collection agency means it is just the beginning of the collection process, and a lot more is still to come.
 Parents will dig their pockets deeper to get rid of the collection agency, especially when it has to do with their child.

 Collection Letters Service